RobertRossDuncan/verify-wabbi-gate-pass/README.md

 ## Outputs
 ### `status`
-The status of the completion of the pull request.
+The status of the Wabbi gate pass for the associated ticket keys.

 ## Example usage
 ```